MaartenAfschrift/OpenSim_SourceAD/README.md

    `C:/opensim-ad-core-dependencies-build`.
 4. Click the **Configure** button.
     1. Choose the *Visual Studio 14 2015* generator.
-Make sure your build as 64-bit (x64; it's 32-bit by default in later CMake version).
+Make sure your build as 64-bit (x64; it might be 32-bit by default).
     2. Click **Finish**.
 5. Where do you want to install OpenSim dependencies on your computer?
 Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
 Let's say this is